 |HCl||36.4 g/mol||197.9 K|

 |PH3||34 g/mol||185.2 K|

 We have seen the hydrogen bonds and the reason for its formation and its types.
-Hydrogen bond has a very powerful impact on the properties and structure of many compounds and is the reason for the anomalous expansion of water.
+These bonds have a very powerful impact on the properties and structure of many compounds and the reason for the anomalous expansion of water.
 For more details on this topic, download Byju’s Learning App.